voxpupuli/puppet-misp/README.md

 without exposing it to other users.
 The most verbose option of debug and site_admin_debug is used for site admins.
 By default false.

-This two parameters are recommended to be set to 0 and false respectively.
+These two parameters are recommended to be set to 0 and false respectively.
 However, if needed they can be set to tru to find errors with names/tables in the database.
 In this case it would be better to just set to true 'site_admin_debug' instead of the whole instance.